 Rwanda is located a few degrees south of the Equator, in the African Great Lakes region and is one of the smallest countries on the African mainland.
 Rwanda is also known as the Land of a Thousand Hills, as it has mountains in the West with stretches of savannah and lakes in the east.

 However, unlike Ethiopia, coffee isn’t native to Rwanda.
 It seems to have been brought to the country by German missionaries in the early 1900s.
 Around 1930, coffee farming in Rwanda increased though it was mostly low-grade, high volume green coffee beans.
 Today, Rwanda is Africa’s ninth largest Arabica coffee producer with about 450,000 Rwandan small coffee farms.
 Coffee farms here are small and often only have about 165 trees per farm.
-In 2016, only 220,000 60 kilo bags were harvested from this country compared to 7.1 million in Ethiopia and almost 5 million in Uganda.
+In 2016, only 220,000, 60 kilo bags were harvested from this country compared to 7.1 million, 60 kilo bags in Ethiopia and 5 million, 60 kilo bags in Uganda.

 Photo Courtesy of PerfectDailyGrind & Photo Credit: Stean Bean